Spence Green

 2013

 Spence Green, Sida Wang, Daniel Cer, and Christopher D. Manning.
 2013.
 Fast and Adaptive Online Training of Feature-Rich Translation Models.
-To appear in ACL 2013. [pdf]
+In ACL. [pdf] [slides] [code]

 Spence Green, Jeffrey Heer, and Christopher D. Manning.
 2013.
 The Efficacy of Human Post-Editing for Language Translation.
 In CHI.
-Best Paper Award. [pdf, with typographical corrections] [slides] [data]
+Best Paper Award. [pdf] [slides] [data]

 Spence Green, Marie-Catherine de Marneffe, and Christopher D. Manning.
 2013.
 Parsing Models for Identifying Multiword Expressions.
 In Computational Linguistics. [pdf]